EMSL-MSC/heat-templates/cfn/Mgmt/README.rst

-First time use, launch Mgmt-Init.yaml then delete it when successful.
+First time use, launch Mgmt-Init.yaml, then delete it when successful.
 This will create a Management volume.

 *FIXME* instructions for retrieving the public key for import.

-*FIXME* Mgmt.yaml
+You may launch Mgmt.yaml for every management server you wish manually.

-Set a default keyname.
-Should probably be tenantname-mgmt
+Alternately, copy Mgmt-InstanceExample.yaml to your own repository and change the parameters to match your settings so you can easily relaunch your Management server.